LessaAugusto/dotfiles/README.md

 ## Before running

 Make sure you've got iTerm2 installed before running the script.
-After that, open iTerm, clone this repo, cd into the directory and run `./init.sh`
+After that, open iTerm, clone this repo, cd into the directory and run `./init.sh`.
+If you don't have it installed, run `brew cask install iterm2`.

 ## Description of the script

 The script will:
-* download and install Oh My ZShell
+* Download and install Oh My ZShell.
-* download and install powerlevel9k
+* Download and install powerlevel9k.
-* download and install syntax highlighting for oh-my-zsh
+* Download and install syntax highlighting for oh-my-zsh.
-* remove default `.zshrc` and link it to the one in this repo
+* Remove default `.zshrc` and link it to the one in this repo.

 ## Making it work like a charm